hackThacker/Domain_recon/README.md

 - suppose you enter "geekforgeek.org"
 - it will not print for some minutes any things
 - it creates a txt formate file and save all output in that files
-- output comes in "enu_domain_list.txt"
+- output comes in "enu_domain_list.txt" after all complete the text file has list of the subdomain

 # contribution
 - plz contribution more hacking tools and share me to other help to learn and understand new toolos